 Note: While earning his math/education degree at Purdue University, Ron helped put himself through school by playing sing-along piano and has the distinction of being a 3 time World Champion Ragtime Piano Player.
 Hence the musical thread throughout the assembly.

 Schmitty The Weather Dog has been on the Ellen Show, ACCESS Hollywood and on stage with Oprah in Central Park.
-Not just another pretty face, being a STEM star landed Schmitty The Weather Dog on the cover of the high-profile summer issue of the Hamptons Pet magazine with an article inside – “A Nose For The Weather: Canine Celebrity Schmitty The Weather Dog brings science and fun into schools.”
+Not just another pretty face, being a STEM star landed Schmitty The Weather Dog on the cover of the high-profile summer issue of the Hamptons Pet magazine with an article inside – “A Nose For The Weather: Canine Celebrity Schmitty The Weather Dog brings science and fun to kids.”

 New York City resident, Elly McGuire is the author of Schmitty The Weather Dog:Daydream.
-Illustrated by Simon Estrada, Schmitty The Weather Dog: Daydream tells the story of a four-pound pup named Schmitty who goes from day-dreaming to doing by overcoming obstacles to learn about the weather and help her struggling two-legged weatherman Dad.
+Illustrated by Simon Estrada, Schmitty The Weather Dog: Daydream tells the story of a four-pound pup named Schmitty who goes from day-dreaming to doing by overcoming obstacles and naysayers to learn about the weather and help her struggling two-legged weatherman Dad.
 In the end, Schmitty shows us that no matter what your size or breed, if you study hard, you can do anything.